tmi-lab/resilient/resilient_backend/README.md

    > Please be aware that the use of this api is currently for Withings devices (2/10/2024)

 2.  **reports folder** contains the source folder for generating the reports through the Resilient web application.
-The API is responsible of managing the connectiopm with the report genration module in **utils folder **
+The API is responsible of managing the connectiopm with the report genration module in **utils folder**.